Love potato salad? Learn how to make the best easy, creamy, simple potato salad with just a handful of ingredients.

 - In a medium or large-sized bowl, combine the celery, sour cream, mayonnaise, mustard, green onions, apple cider vinegar, milk, salt, and pepper.

 - Add the eggs to the mix and combine.

 - Add the potatoes and combine.

-- Return to the refrigerator until ready to eat.
+- Return to the refrigerator for at least an hour.